American bison hunting: Early reservation era final hunts

 During the 1870s and 1880s, more and more tribes went on their last great bison hunt.

-Led by Chief Washakie, around 1,800 Shoshones in the Wind River Indian Reservation in Wyoming started out in October 1874.
-Going north, the men, women and children crossed the border of the reservation.
+Led by Chief Washakie, around 1,800 Shoshones in the Wind River Indian Reservation in Wyoming started in October 1874.
+Going north, the men, women, and children crossed the border of the reservation.
 Scouts came back with news of buffalo near Gooseberry Creek.
 The hunters got around 125 bison.
-Fewer hunters left the reservation the next two years and those who went focused on elk, deer and other game.
+Fewer hunters left the reservation over the next two years and those who went focused on elk, deer, and other game.

 The final hunt of the Omaha in Nebraska took place in December 1876.

-Hidatsa rebel Crow Flies High and his group established themselves on the Fort Buford Military Reservation, North Dakota, in the start of the 1870s and hunted bison in the Yellowstone area until game went scarce during the next decade.
+Hidatsa rebel Crow Flies High and his group established themselves on the Fort Buford Military Reservation, North Dakota, at the start of the 1870s and hunted bison in the Yellowstone area until the game went scarce during the next decade.

 Indian agents, with insufficient funds, accepted long hunting expeditions of the Flathead and Pend d'Oreille to the plains in the late 1870s.
 In the early 1880s, the buffalo were gone.

 The Gros Ventre left the Fort Belknap Indian Reservation in Montana for a hunt north of Milk River in 1877.
-Chief Jerry Running Fisher enlisted as scout at Fort Assinniboine in 1881.
+Chief Jerry Running Fisher enlisted as a scout at Fort Assinniboine in 1881.
 "His camp stayed close to the troops when they patrolled, so they hunted undisturbed by enemy tribes."
 Two years later, the buffalo were all but gone.

 In June 1882, more than 600 Lakota and Yanktonai hunters located a big herd on the plains far west of the Standing Rock Agency.
 In this last hunt, they got around 5,000 animals.

 Bison population crash and its effect on Indigenous people

-Following the Civil War, the U.S. had ratified roughly 400 treaties with the Plains tribes, but went on to break many of these as the Westward Movement ensued.
+Following the Civil War, the U.S. had ratified roughly 400 treaties with the Plains tribes but went on to break much of these in pursuit of the settler-colonialist belief in Manifest Destiny.
 The bison population crash represented a loss of spirit, land, and autonomy for most Indigenous People at this time.
+The effects of the collapse have been wide-ranging and persistent: